Sloppy Joe Spaghetti Squash Bowls

 1

 Preheat oven to 425°F. Line a baking sheet with aluminum foil and coat foil with cooking spray.
-Coat cut sides of squash with foil and arrange squash cut side down on prepared pan.
+Coat cut sides of squash with cooking spray and arrange squash cut sides down on prepared pan.
 Roast until strands of squash separate when scraped with a fork, about 35 minutes.
 Remove from oven and cool slightly.
 Scrape all squash into strands, leaving strands inside squash shells.

 2

-Meanwhile, heat a medium nonstick skillet over medium heat.
+While squash roasts, heat a medium nonstick skillet on medium.
 Coat pan with cooking spray.
-Add onion and cook 2 minutes.
-Add turkey to pan and cook until turkey is cooked through, stirring to crumble, 3-5 minutes.
-Add tomato sauce, brown sugar, chili powder, garlic powder, onion powder, and salt.
-Bring to a boil.
-Reduce heat to low, and simmer until thickened, about 3 minutes.
+Add onion and cook 5 minutes.
+Add turkey to pan and cook until turkey is cooked through, about 3 to 5 minutes, breaking up with a spoon.

 3